LoopKit/loopdocs/docs/version/development.md

 ### Status for Open Beta for Omnipod 5

+The Open-Beta is completed for Omnipod 5.
+Support is found in the released version of the *Loop* app.
+Please switch your build to the Loop `main` branch.
+There is no need for a development branch to get Omnipod 5 support.

-!!! warning "Use of Omnipod 5 Pods requires a CGM with a heartbeat"
+!!! warning "Earlier development code required a CGM with a heartbeat"
-    * Omnipod 5 code is experimental
-    * The current versions of `dev` and `next-dev` both provide a heartbeat for Omnipod 5
-        * The `dev` branch uses the *ble-heartbeat* Bluetooth connection method
-        * The `next-dev` branch uses the *eager-connect* Bluetooth connection method
-        * See [Table of OmnipodKit Versions](../faqs/omnipod-faqs.md#table-of-omnipodkit-versions){: target="_blank"} for more information about Bluetooth connection methods
-    * The initial implementation for Omnipod 5 Pods from an older `dev` build, v3.14.3, did not provide a heartbeat for Omnipod 5 Pods
+    * The initial implementation for Omnipod 5 Pods in an older development branch (v3.14.3), did not provide a heartbeat for Omnipod 5 Pods
-        * If you are running this older version and your CGM does not supply a heartbeat, the app will stop running when it is not open; please rebuild
+        * If you are running this older version and your CGM does not supply a heartbeat, the app will stop running when it is not open; please rebuild to the released code

 Please read the open beta [Omnipod 5 FAQS](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" }.